jknack0/champ-select/README.md

 # Champ Select

 Champ Select is a React + TypeScript application that powers a shareable champion showcase, an authenticated admin workspace, and utilities for stream overlays.
-The UI follows an Atomic Design component library, persists lightweight state with `localStorage`, and ships with robust Vitest coverage.
+The UI follows an Atomic Design component library, fetches state directly from the backend, and ships with robust Vitest coverage.

 ## Highlights